-You study the chemical, microbiological and chemical composition of food, while you also dive into the fascinating world of nutrition, flavour, trends, trade and health.
+You study the chemical, microbiological and physical composition of food, while you also dive into the fascinating world of nutrition, flavour, trends, trade and health.
 This is a fantastic challenge for creative, technically-minded 'foodies'.
 As there are currently far less graduates than job openings, food technology graduates have the luxury of choice on the job market, which is a big advantage in this day and age.

 Generally, food technologists are innovative, enthusiastic and business-minded people with a passion for food and a comprehensive understanding of the sciences.
-From chemistry and microbiology to marketing, from engineering to advanced technologies: the interdisciplinary Food Technology Bachelor programme covers all these topics and more.
+From chemistry and microbiology to marketing, from processing to advanced technologies: the interdisciplinary Food Technology Bachelor programme covers all these topics and more.

 Within the Bachelor of Food Technology, you can choose to specialise in the following professional fields: